Codeshows/codeshows.github.io/README.md

 2. Get comfortable with pull requests, issues, merge etc on Github
 3. Get comfortable with git
 4. Try hands on different Frontend Technologies and frameworks
-5. Learn to make a project step by step
+5. Learn to make a project step by step.

 How to Participate
 ------------------